culturefoundry/ssnw-hq/web/modules/contrib/schemadotorg/docs/DECISIONS.md

 #### Use a taxonomy vocabulary for property values that need to be update-able, field-able, filter-able, token-able, or hierarchical.

+#### Standardize content type properties and settings
+- Content type labels should use title case
+- Content types should include a description

+#### Standardize field properties and settings
+- Field names should be singular
+- Field labels should use sentence case
+- Field labels should attempt to match the field name
+- All fields should include a description
+- Content type specific field names can be prefixed with the content type's machine name
+- For options/lists, allowed values should use snake case for the internal value and sentence case for the displayed text
+- Fields should be required if the value is needed to support a feature or key information
+- Max lengths should be set for strings that require definitive max lengths
+- Set default values when applicable especially for boolean/checkboxes
+- Set default settings which required for a field type to work as expected

 # 4000 - User experience / Site building

 ##### Provide a demo of the ideal content authoring experience that can be created via Schema.org Blueprints